 Comparative Balance Sheet

 A comparative balance sheet presents side-by-side information about an entity's assets, liabilities, and shareholders' equity as of multiple points in time.
 For example, a comparative balance sheet could present the balance sheet as of the end of each year for the past three years.
 Another variation is to present the balance sheet as of the end of each month for the past 12 months on a rolling basis.
-In both cases, the intent is to provide the reader with a series of snapshots of a company's financial condition over a period of time, which is useful for developing trend line analyses (though this works better when the reader has the entire set of financial statements to work with and not just the balance sheet).
+In both cases, the intent is to provide the reader with a series of snapshots of a company's financial condition over time, which is useful for developing trend line analyses (though this works better when the reader has the entire set of financial statements to work with and not just the balance sheet).

 There is no standard format for a comparative balance sheet.
 It is somewhat more common to report the balance sheet as of the least recent period furthest to the right, though the reverse is the case when you are reporting balance sheets in a trailing twelve-months format.